Psycho Synner: Demondelic, Eat the Flame and demise (2022–2023)

 For April Fool's Day, Psycho Sinner "embraced Christianity" by renaming to The Light and releasing the single "I Surrender All".
 They returned with two more albums, Demondelic and Eat the Flame, both released on September 16, 2022.
 The former is seen as continuing the "hints of cheap industrial metal, sometimes smacking of Rob Zombie, sometimes Manson or Deathstars" of their previous albums.
 Reviews were similarly poor to the band's previous albums, but to make matters worse, the records were overshadowed by a new project by Spencer, the death metal band Semi-Rotted, who debuted in August with the EP Deader Than Dead and later released a music video for their song "Hammer Teeth".
 As a result, Psycho Synner's new albums saw less coverage, even with music videos.

-Jeremy Spencer made the decision on July 17, 2023 to break-up Psychosexual.
+Jeremy Spencer made the decision on July 17, 2023 to break-up Psycho Synner.
 Over its three years, the band had several relaunches, past albums were removed from streaming and critical reception was mostly poor.
 While having seven No. 1 songs on rock radio, The band never had a commercial breakthrough When interviewed by Blabbermouth.net, Spencer confirmed that Semi-Rotted was his main focus.
 He concluded his time in Psychosexual and Psycho Synner "was quite an experience," but they released "some cheesy and boneheaded songs early" that he never recovered from.
 All Psycho Synner albums were pulled from streaming, and their YouTube channel was deleted.